vmware/PowerCLI-Example-Scripts/README.md

 * PowerCLI build against which the script was developed/tested
 * PowerShell version against which the script was developed/tested
 * OS platform version against which the script was tested/developed
-* Keywords that make it easier to find a script (for example: VDS, health check)
+* Keywords that make it easier to find a script, for example: VDS, health check
 ## Suggested Quality Management
 This section describes guidelines put in place to maintain a standard of quality while also promoting broader contribution.
 ### General Best Practices